 Oh!
 A man who was earning to pay fees for his own studies!
 That was the first impression I had about him.

 Then one day in 2005, he told our online gang that he has joined a net cafe as a net cafe in charge so that he canuse the internet cafe to chat with us all in addition to earning Rs 75 per day.
 That was also the year when Chetan Bhagath entered the Indian market with his books.
 Prasanna would ask us to suggest him some novels so that he could improve his English.
-We suggested him to read some of Dab Brown's works and Sidney Sheldon's books
+We suggested him to read some of Dan Brown works and books written by Sidney Sheldon.

 Here was a person who was learning to speak in English and was showing great signs of improvement in our discussions.
 Soon, he started typing sentences in English.
 Prior to that, he would type all his sentences in Tamil